BayeSN-TD: Time Delay and $H_0$ Estimation for Lensed SN H0pe: Application to SN H0pe

 \begin{enumerate} \item In this work we apply the model directly to photometry, which contains colour information.
 In contrast, \citet{Pierel24} applies SNTD to fit the observations specifically in colour space rather than in light curve space. \item We marginalise over an achromatic treatment of microlensing when fitting SN light curves. \citet{Pierel24} does not explicitly consider the impact of microlensing on top of the SN Ia SED model; instead, by fitting colours rather than photometry, the method employed by \citet{Pierel24} is insensitive to achromatic microlensing. \item We use a different BayeSN model, training a new model with extended phase coverage and more SNe in the training set; \citet{Pierel24} used a phase-extended version of the BayeSN model presented in \citet{W22}. \item We incorporate $\epsilon^s(t,\lambda_r)$, detailed in Section \ref{bayesn_equation}, within the model when fitting, marginalising over the distribution of residual intrinsic SN colours. \citet{Pierel24} does not marginalise over this distribution when fitting, instead considering the impact of $\epsilon^s(t,\lambda_r)$ as part of the systematic error budget. \end{enumerate}

 To investigate what is driving the difference in $\Delta T_{BC}$, we did explore modifying our analysis to remove some of these differences; we repeated our analysis using the same BayeSN model as in \citet{Pierel24}, disabling our GP microlensing treatment and fixing $\epsilon^s(t,\lambda_r)=0$ rather than marginalising over the distribution of residual intrinsic scatter.
 However, we found that these modifications did not make significant differences to our results and did not reconcile the differences between $\Delta T_{BC}$ inferred this work and \citet{Pierel24}.
+As discussed in Section \ref{h0pe_sims}, we apply BayeSN-TD to simulations of SN H0pe which include chromatic microlensing and find that it is able to provide robust time delays and magnifications.
+As a result, when inferring $H_0$ in Section \ref{H0_constraints} we directly use our inferred time-delay and magnification constraints and do not consider an additional uncertainty contribution resulting from these differences.
 Overall, the exact cause of this discrepancy remains uncertain; the full reanalysis of SN H0pe to be presented in Agrawal et al. in prep., with higher accuracy photometry from new template images, will illuminate the root cause.